Are you considering training teachers? Why not host a Tutor Training at your school?

 - Your school will receive a 10% commission on gross income from the Tutor Training, covering the use of your facilities, the provision of a number of services and your time in working with us to promote and fill your program.
 The Host is not liable for any other costs, such as the Tutor Trainer’s costs.

-- Your school will add to its credentials as an institution that values the professional development of not only their own teachers but the profession in general.
+- Your school will add to its credentials as an institution that values not only its own teachers’ professional development but also that of the teaching profession in general.

 What does a Host do?